artivilla/print-shop/README.md

 #### I'm having issues with my account.
 How do I get in touch?

 For questions related directly to your account such as billing and upgrades, you can email me directly at printshop[at]artivilla.com.

+#### I don't see the artboard or the grids when I hit create?

+You need to enable `Show layout grids` by hitting shift+G or finding it in the figma quick menu bar UI3 panel (cmd+k).
+The frame gets created in the middle of the artboard so you might need to zoom out or move to the center of the canvas.
+This is a known bug.

+#### How do I manage my presets?

+Also a missing feature that will be added in upcoming releases.

 ## Built with
 - [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/)